ameliefar/protocalliphora/data/README.txt

 For each dataset, is provided a general description and the details for each associated variable

 #nestling_condition.csv
-A csv table gatehring the dataset for the analyses of nestling body condition and parasite load (pre-analyses). csv table with 8 variables and 2815 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)
+A csv table gathering the dataset for the analyses of nestling body condition and parasite load (pre-analyses). csv table with 8 variables and 2815 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)